Remuneration requirement under EEG

 Operators of assets which use only renewable energies or methane have a claim against the grid operator to the market premium for electricity generated in these assets

-- under Section 34 EEG 2014, if they market the electricity directly and transfer to the grid operator the right to label the electricity as "energy from renewable sources or methane" (sponsored direct marketing) or
+- under Section 20 EEG 2017 if they market the electricity directly and transfer to the network operator the right to label the electricity as "energy from renewable sources or methane" (sponsored direct marketing), or

 Alternation between different methods of divestiture

-Under Section 20 EEG 2014, plant operators may change between the following forms of divestiture for each plant and only on the first calendar day of the month:
+Under Section 21b EEG 2017, asset operators may change between the following forms of divestiture for each plant and only on the first calendar day of the month:

-The establishment of market processes for feed-in points by the Federal Network Agency, dated 29 October 2012 (BK6-12-153) is in the process of being adapted to the current operations of the EEG 2014.
-The initiation or cancellation of direct marketing or the change between different forms of direct marketing and/or to remuneration under Section 37, Section 38 EEG 2014 must be reported to the grid operator prior to the start of the month before the change is due to take place (e.g. registration by 31 March at the latest for direct marketing to begin on 1 May).
+Registering or cancelling direct marketing or changing between different forms of divestiture has to be disclosed by the network operator by, at the latest, the start of the calendar month in which the change is to take place (e.g. registration by 31 March at the latest for direct marketing set to start on 1 May).
 Please use the form provided below to register or cancel ("Registering changes in the balancing group") and email your completed form to us at email@example.com.
 Please attach your communication data sheet and the supplier's allocation authorisation to your application.
 Registration and cancellation can also be done via the electricity dealer, if they have been given power of attorney by the plant operator.

 Registering EEG assets with the Federal Network Agency

-Under Section 6 EEG 2014, the Federal Network Agency has created and maintains a register in which assets should be registered (asset register).
-From 1 August 2014, as well as photovoltaic assets, all other types of EEG asset should be registered in the Federal Network Agency's asset register by the asset operator.
-Asset operators must include the following information in the asset register:
+Under Section 6 EEG 2017, the Federal Network Agency has created and maintains a register in which assets should be registered (market master data register).
+Asset operators must include the following information in the market master data register:

 - The asset's location,